-- 1.1 Underwriting Agreement
+Number Description 1.1 Underwriting Agreement

-- 3.1 Second Amended and Restated Certificate of Incorporation

-- 3.2 Second Amended and Restated Bylaws

-- 5.1 Opinion of Sullivan & Cromwell LLP

-- 10.1 Stockholder Agreement

-- 10.2 Transitional Services Agreement

-- 10.3 Registration Rights Agreement

-- 10.4 Amended and Restated Data Processing Agreement, dated June 1, 2011, by and between Fidelity Information Services and BancWest Corporation

-- 10.5 First Hawaiian Bank Long-Term Incentive Plan, as amended and restated as of January 1, 2013

-- 10.6 Certification Regarding Amendment and Restatement of the First Hawaiian Bank Incentive Plan for Key Employees, dated February 24, 2014

-- 10.7 Employment Agreement, by and among Robert S. Harrison, First Hawaiian Bank and BancWest Corporation, dated as of October 20, 2011

-- 21.1 Subsidiaries of First Hawaiian, Inc.

-- 23.1 Consent of Deloitte & Touche LLP

-- 23.2 Consent of Sullivan & Cromwell LLP (contained in Exhibit 5.1)

-- 24.1 Powers of Attorney (included on signature page to the Registration Statement)
+- 3.1 Second Amended and Restated Certificate of Incorporation - 3.2 Second Amended and Restated Bylaws - 5.1 Opinion of Sullivan & Cromwell LLP - 10.1 Stockholder Agreement - 10.2 Transitional Services Agreement - 10.3 Registration Rights Agreement - 10.4 Amended and Restated Data Processing Agreement, dated June 1, 2011, by and between Fidelity Information Services and BancWest Corporation - 10.5 First Hawaiian Bank Long-Term Incentive Plan, as amended and restated as of January 1, 2013 - 10.6 Certification Regarding Amendment and Restatement of the First Hawaiian Bank Incentive Plan for Key Employees, dated February 24, 2014 - 10.7 Employment Agreement, by and among Robert S. Harrison, First Hawaiian Bank and BancWest Corporation, dated as of October 20, 2011 - 10.8 Master Reorganization Agreement, by and among BancWest Corporation (to be renamed First Hawaiian, Inc.), BancWest Holding Inc., BWC Holding Inc. and BNP Paribas, dated as of April 1, 2016 - 10.9 Tax Sharing Agreement, by and among BNP Paribas S.A., BancWest Corporation (to be renamed First Hawaiian, Inc.) and BancWest Holding Inc., dated as of April 1, 2016 - 10.10 Expense Reimbursement Agreement, dated as of April 1, 2016, by and between First Hawaiian, Inc. and BancWest Holding Inc. (including the Management Services Agreement, dated November 28, 2012, as Exhibit A thereto)